Individual Instructions & Lessons

 Auditioning for Lessons

-Students enrolling in music lessons for the first time must audition with the appropriate faculty sponsor (see below for sponsors and contact information).
-Auditions should happen the semester before a student begins taking lessons (exceptions are made for new students and students who were off campus the prior semester, and at the faculty sponsor’s discretion).
-Once students have begun individual lessons in the lesson program, they are not required to re-audition for subsequent semester on the same instrument.
+Students enrolling in music lessons at Cornell for the first time must audition with the appropriate faculty sponsor.
+After completing this audition, students must complete an online application through Experience Cornell to enroll in lessons.* Auditions should take place the semester before a student begins taking lessons (exceptions are made for new students and students who were off campus the prior semester, and at the faculty sponsor’s discretion).
+Once students have begun individual lessons in the lesson program, they are not required to re-audition for subsequent semesters on the same instrument.

 Lesson Fees & Structure